sn-bindgen

 object predef:

-private[libtest] trait CEnum[T](using eq: T =:= Int):
+private[libtest] trait _BindgenEnumCInt[T](using eq: T =:= CInt):

 given Tag[T] = Tag.Int.asInstanceOf[Tag[T]]